 Free Will

-Ultimately, I hope this work prompts viewers to consider the complex interplay between free will, genetics, conditioning, and cultural norms in shaping our behavior.
+I hope this work prompts you to sit with the complex interplay between free will, genetics, conditioning, and cultural norms — and what that means for how we hold ourselves and each other accountable.

 46”x24”x2”: hard drive platter, motherboard, copper foil tape.